-- ES&S is committed to partnering with leading organizations that further the development of standards and industry best practices for mitigating supply chain and product security risks. - ES&S follows NIST and CIS recommendations regarding the development of guidelines and best practices for ensuring that the company stays ahead of and mitigates new or emerging risks associated with supply chain components. - ES&S follows the Multi-State Information Sharing and Analysis Center (MS-ISAC), the Elections Infrastructure Subsector Coordinating Council (EI-SCC) and the Elections Industry Special Interest Group (EI-SIG) for important information about technology supply chain risks. - ES&S is well positioned to leverage best practices, technology, insights and expertise.
+• ES&S is committed to partnering with leading organizations that further the development of standards and industry best practices for mitigating supply chain and product security risks.

+- ES&S is participating in discussions with DHS's National Risk Management Center (NRMC), NIST and CIS regarding the development of guidelines and best practices for ensuring that the company stays ahead of and mitigates new or emerging risks associated with supply chain components. - ES&S is actively engaged with the Multi-State Information Sharing and Analysis Center (MS-ISAC), the Elections Infrastructure Information Sharing and Analysis Center (EI-ISAC), the Elections Infrastructure Subsector Coordinating Council (EI-SCC) and the Information Technology Sector Coordinating Council (IT SCC). - ES&S is well positioned to leverage best practices, technology, insights and expertise.
 The company understands the importance of working with federal, state and local agencies as well as with suppliers and partners to improve on and deliver supply chain assurance to its customers.